ISDuBA/ISDuBA/docs/scripts/README.md

     installall.sh
 ```

-Finally, the bulkimporter can be used to
+Finally, the bulkimporter can be used to import manually downloaded documents.
-import manually download documents, [see setup.md](./../setup.md#start-isdubad-to-allow-db-creation)

 After that the setup is complete.